 Moses circa 500 BC According to the Torah, Mount Sinai was enveloped in a cloud of smoke and a fire burned at its peak.
 It was here that Moses discovered the burning bush, which was undoubtedly cannabis.
 After inhaling the smoke, Moses was convinced he heard the voice of God.
 Unfortunately, after the Roman Empire seized control of Christianity, all references to cannabis were removed from the Bible, and though the story of the burning bush remained, its true identity was obscured.
 The mana that saved the tribe during famine was actually immature cannabis seeds, correctly described as looking like “tiny, white, coriander seeds.”

 Gautama Buddha circa 486 BC The founder of “The Middle Way” which avoids the extremes of behavior that the east has become famous for, Buddha lived for years on cannabis leaves and seeds while meditating on the true nature of enlightenment.
 In the Tara Tantra, Buddha claims cannabis is “essential to ecstasy,” something that is now a scientifically-proven fact.
 Buddha, by the way, was probably Scythian.
-Elements of Hinduism, Zoroastrianism, Buddhism, and Greek mystery religion were incorporated into the Jewish tradition to construct Christianity.
+Elements of many religions may have been seeped into the Jewish tradition to construct Christianity.

 Herotodus circa 440 BC The original Greek historian may never have imbibed cannabis in any form, but he did write the only surviving accounts of the history of the Scythians (aka Sakas), who were named after the tool they devised to help them harvest their beloved cannabis crop.
 The Sakas were nomadic people who roamed from Europe to the Far East, spreading cannabis seeds wherever they traveled.
 They began by inhaling cannabis smoke in small tipis, but eventually learned to mix the flowers with hot milk to make Soma or Hoama.
 Without the efforts of Herotodus, little would be known about this early stoner culture.
 They likely domesticated the first horses, invented the wheel and the covered wagon, created the Silk Trail to China, and spread cannabis and hemp wherever they went.
 Pythagoras soon became the first Greek to visit Persia and study with Zoroastrian magicians.